 Install¶

-Please note that pip install openexr
+Please note that pip install imath

-installs the openexrpython module, which is not
+installs the imath module, which is not

 affiliated with the OpenEXR project or the ASWF.
 Please direct